-A community survey was conducted to gather data from residents within the Penn Highlands Elk service area and the region.
+A community survey was conducted to gather data from residents within the Penn Highlands Huntingdon and the Penn Highlands State College service area and the region.
 The survey identified the community's specific health needs and concerns, including those of vulnerable populations that might not be evident through other means.
 By gathering detailed feedback from community members and stakeholders, organizations can make more informed decisions about where to allocate resources and how to develop targeted interventions.
 The survey also provides valuable insights into how health needs have evolved, especially during significant events such as the COVID-19 pandemic.
 Overall, the community survey ensured that health and social initiatives are responsive to the community's actual needs, leading to more effective and efficient healthcare delivery.

-Working with the CHNA working group, a quality-of-life survey instrument was created and distributed to patients and community residents using Penn Highlands Healthcare services.
-The survey was also sent to residents identified from the Elk County Family Resource Network, St. Marys Area United Way, the Stackpole-Hall Foundation, and the Stackpole-Hall Foundation's William C. Conrad Summer Jobs Program employers.
+Working with the CHNA working group, a quality-of-life survey instrument was created and distributed to patients and community residents using Penn Hvighlands Healthcare services.
+The survey was also sent to residents identified from Penn Highlands Huntingdon and Penn Highlands State College, County Family Resource Network, St. Marys Area United Way, the Stackpole-Hall Foundation, and the Stackpole-Hall Foundation's William C. Conrad Summer Jobs Program employers.